Does your doggo seem to have an allergic reaction?

 Additionally, this skin inflammation will change the skin's overall health condition and allow secondary invaders like bacteria and yeast to enter the dog's body and make things worse.
 Most dogs that are susceptible to allergies have a nasty local immune response to these secondary invaders, so on top of all, developing yeast and bacterial infections is unavoidable.

 I made sure to pick (in close consultation with a dog allergist, veterinarian & a dermatologist) the best dog allergy test and review it for you.
-Here's a round-up of the five dog allergy testing tools that proved to be the best.

 Why did I deem it the best dog allergy test?